Guadalupe storm petrel

 The Guadalupe storm petrel (Hydrobates macrodactylus) is a small seabird of the storm petrel family Hydrobatidae.
+It bred only on Guadalupe Island off Baja California, Mexico, and presumably ranged throughout the region.
 It has been assessed as Critically Endangered or possibly extinct.

 Taxonomy

 It was formerly defined in the genus Oceanodroma before that genus was synonymized with Hydrobates.

-Description and ecology
+Description

 This species was almost indistinguishable from its relative, Leach's storm petrel.
 In the field, they could not be told apart except by their annual rhythm.
 In the hand, the Guadalupe storm petrel could be distinguished by slightly larger size and the paler underwing coverts.
 There is no evidence for sexual dimorphism in this species.

-It bred only on Guadalupe Island off Baja California, Mexico, and presumably ranged throughout the region.
+Breeding

 The breeding season was set between the two other breeding storm petrel species of Guadalupe, the winter-breeding Ainley's and the summer-breeding Townsend's, in accordance with Gause's law.
 The single egg, white with a faint ring of reddish-brown and lavender speckles around the blunt end, was laid in burrows maybe 15 in (35–40 cm) long, below the Guadalupe pine (Pinus radiata var. binata)-island oak (Quercus tomentella) cloud forest on top of Mount Augusta.
 By mid-June, almost all young had already left the burrows.
 Though little data is available on Hydrobates breeding, incubation was presumably 42 days or so in this species, just as in similar-sized relatives.
 Time to fledging must have taken between 60 and 75(−85?) days, most likely around 65 days.
 This would mean that egg-laying took place from early February to March, and that in April–May, unfledged young were present in most active burrows.
 Just as in their relatives, the egg was incubated a few days by either parent, after which the other took over, the relieved bird taking to the sea to feed itself for the next incubation stint.
 The young were fed only at night, also like in other storm petrels.